solidi/algorithms/ctci/README.md

 A listing of associated key tricks to apply when dealing with solving problems.

+## Todo

+1. Implement a HashMap
+1. Implement an ArrayList
+1. Implement a StringBuilder

 ## General

 1. Start with conditionals first to focus on the core algorithm.
+1. When concating many strings, use a StringBuilder.

 ## Arrays